langflow-ai/langflow/docs/docs/integrations/notion/page-create.md

 # Page Create

-Langflow allows you to extend its functionality with custom components.
-The `NotionPageCreator` component is designed to create pages in a Notion database.
+The `NotionPageCreator` component creates pages in a Notion database.
 It provides a convenient way to integrate Notion page creation into your Langflow workflows.

 [Notion Reference](https://developers.notion.com/reference/patch-block-children)